lmadevtools/Project_For_Odoo_DB/README.md

 Sql
 |------ drop_db.sql          : SQL script to delete tables
 |------ init_db.sql          : SQL script to init tables
+|------ update_total.sql     : SQL script to recalculate subtotal and total (used after faker is used to have correct total and subtotal of order/lines)
 Tests  (contains the units test)
 |------ __init__.py          : to marks the directory Tests as a regular package
 |------ test_customer.py     : tests for the class customer